-Maximum time in milliseconds for the authentication negotiation.
-If the client fails to log in within this time, the connection is closed.
+Maximum time in milliseconds for the authentication negotiation counted from the TCP connection establishment.
+If the client fails to log in within this time the connection is closed.
 The default value is 2 minutes.
 It is quite a long time, but can lowered if the client is supposed to be fast like if it is a program logging in.